KirkAVoss/kv-capstone/README.md

 Other potential problems include the impact of the three-point line on scoring, which makes historical data suspect.
 The NBA did not introduce the three-point line until 1979.
 Further, the NBA adjusted the three-point range in the 1994/95 season and the following three seasons.
 Given the explosion of three point shots in recent years, I will likely limit training to the 1998 season and beyond.
 That limitation will also help curtail generational differences.

-##Next Steps
+## Next Steps

 My low-hanging-fruit next steps are to pull salary information (for the ultimate business decision) and determine if I can pull historical advanced stats (although I doubt I can effectively use them).

 The real next step is to do some EDA--create some plots by year, position, body-size to get an expected trend.
+Then I'll make my first attempt at an MVP.